plasma-umass/snakefish/benchmark/README.md

 ## Directory Structure
 - `benchmarksgame`: Original scripts from [The Benchmarks Game](https://benchmarksgame-team.pages.debian.net/benchmarksgame/).
 There might be slight modifications to change output locations.
 - `multiprocessing`: Scripts parallelized using `multiprocessing` and some wrappers, which can be found at `examples/multiprocessing/wrappers.py`.
+- `output`: Sample outputs obtained from [The Benchmarks Game](https://benchmarksgame-team.pages.debian.net/benchmarksgame/) for validation purposes (see `validation.py`).
+The official `mandelbrot-output.txt` seems to be incorrect, so it's not used.
+Accessed 2020-04-11.
 - `sequential`: Scripts with no parallelism.
 - `snakefish`: Scripts parallelized using `snakefish`.